mahautlatinis/mahautlatinis/README.md

 ##### 📁 42 Projects I am most proud of:
 * [Ft_irc](https://github.com/malatinipro/ft_irc): A Slack ancestor reproduced with @bahaas and @qdam in C++ (98)
 * [Minishell](https://github.com/malatinipro/minishell): A bash interpreter written in C thanks to @ttranche help
-* [Push_Swap](https://github.com/malatinipro/push_swap) A custom sorter algorithm using linked lists in C, with the help of @ttanche too.
+* [Push_Swap](https://github.com/malatinipro/push_swap) A custom sorter algorithm using linked lists in C, with the help of @ttranche too.
 * [So long](https://github.com/malatinipro/so_long) A 2D game using the MLX library.
 Thanks @labintei for the textures' design !

 <p align="center">